maxwell-herrmann/module0_pedestal/README.md

 ```
 $ python3 pedestal_plotting.py datalog.h5
 ```
-As set up now, all plots will be saved to the plots directory.
+As set up now, plots made by pedestal_plotting.py will be saved to the plots directory with names generated from either the date of the run or the unique chanenl ID.